We look at why Mallorca is emerging as one of Europe’s premier buy-to-let investment hotspots.

-With the outlook for prime real estate markets in the UK and elsewhere looking increasingly uncertain, the island’s property sector is fast becoming a go-to location for high-net-worth home buyers and property investors.
+With the outlook for prime real estate markets in the UK and elsewhere looking increasingly uncertain, the island’s property market is fast becoming a go-to location for high-net-worth home buyers and property investors.

 With investment conditions increasingly favourable, we look at some of the central arguments for buying to let in this exciting market:

 1. The entry point is still low

 Despite its global renown, Mallorca is only just beginning to witness the mass influx of wealth seen in other prime European holiday destinations.

 While above Spanish national averages, house prices on the island are still some way below those seen in France, Italy and other parts of the Mediterranean.
 At €2.088/m2, the average price of residential real estate values in the archipelago compare extremely favourably with the French Riviera (Alpes-Maritimes – €4,153/m2); or Italy’s Chianti region (€5,500/m2).

 The affordability of the local market extends to the luxury home sector: €100-900k homes in the popular seaside town of Puerto Pollensa, a favourite of high-end buyers, sell for an average of €3,220/m2.
 Prime properties in the classy Son Vida district of Mallorca’s capital, Palma have an average list price of €2,921/m2.

 Like the other Balearic islands, Mallorca’s affordability owes much to the dynamics of the wider Spanish property market, which, having appreciated by 160% during the decade to 2007, lost more than 30% of its value between January 2008 early 2014.